-Synonyms of Menispermum canadense (7) (Updated on 4-15-21 from plants of the World Online: Cissampelos smilacina L., Menispermum angulatum Moench, Menispermum canadense var. lobatum Pursh, Menispermum dauricum var. mexicanum (Rose) Kundu & S.Guha, Menispermum mexicanum Rose, Menispermum smilacinum DC., Otamplis vitifolia Raf.
+Synonyms of Menispermum canadense (7) (Updated on 5-17-21 from Plants of the World Online: Cissampelos smilacina L., Menispermum angulatum Moench, Menispermum canadense var. lobatum Pursh, Menispermum dauricum var. mexicanum (Rose) Kundu & S.Guha, Menispermum mexicanum Rose, Menispermum smilacinum DC., Otamplis vitifolia Raf.

 Menispermum canadense L. is the correct and accepted scientific name for this species.
 The genus was described and the species was named as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.
 Mr. Linnaeus acknowledged Joseph Pitton de Tournefort for naming the genus.

-Plants of the World Online by Kew lists 2 species in the Menispermum genus (as of 4-14-21 when Last updated this page).
+Plants of the World Online by Kew lists 2 species in the Menispermum genus (as of 5-17-21 when I Last updated this page).
 It is a member of the plant family Menispermaceae with 75 genera.
 Those numbers could change as updates are made.